Hacks season 2: Reception

-Critical reception
+Critical response

 The second season received critical acclaim.
-On Rotten Tomatoes, it has an approval rating of 100% based on 51 critic reviews, with an average rating of 8.70/10.
+On Rotten Tomatoes, it has an approval rating of 100% based on 54 critic reviews, with an average rating of 8.6/10.
 The website's critics consensus states, "Hacks hits the road, but Jean Smart and Hannah Einbinder remain very much at home with each other in a sterling sophomore season that finds novel ways to deepen the central pair's lovable friendship."
 On Metacritic, it received a score of 88 out of 100 based on 24 critics, indicating "universal acclaim".

 Danette Chavez wrote positively of the season in TheWrap, "Hacks remains one of the most consummately funny shows on TV, defying the sophomore slump to uncover ever more trenchant truths about ambition, failure, and the blurring line between work and family."
-Caroline Framke praised the direction in a review for Variety: "Still, as funny as “Hacks” is, and as poignant as it can be, the show’s most enduring strength is still its directing.
+Caroline Framke praised the direction in a review for Variety: "Still, as funny as “Hacks” is, and as poignant as it can be, the show's most enduring strength is still its directing.
 Honed so brilliantly by Aniello, from some of the best “Broad City” episodes until her “Hacks” Emmy win, it finds surreal and beautiful moments no matter the circumstance."
-RogerEbert.com's Brian Tallerico noted the acting of star Jean Smart: "The range of her work in “Fargo,” “Watchmen,” and now “Hacks” is stunning, and the character she’s crafting on this HBO Max Emmy winner for directing, writing, and actress could be career-defining."
+RogerEbert.com's Brian Tallerico noted the acting of star Jean Smart: "The range of her work in “Fargo,” “Watchmen,” and now “Hacks” is stunning, and the character she's crafting on this HBO Max Emmy winner for directing, writing, and actress could be career-defining."

-Accolades

-Season two received 17 Primetime Emmy Award nominations, including Outstanding Lead Actress in a Comedy Series for Jean Smart, which she won for the second year in a row.

 Awards and nominations

+The season received 17 Primetime Emmy Award and Primetime Creative Arts Emmy Awards nominations, including Outstanding Lead Actress in a Comedy Series for Jean Smart, which she won for the second year in a row.